dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 ''''''''''''''''''''''''''''''''''''''
 The implementation information for this Application Entity is:

-.. csv-table:: Table 4.2.3.2.4-1.: DICOM Implementation Class and Version for AE Workflow
+.. csv-table:: DICOM Implementation Class and Version for AE Workflow
    :file: implementation-identifying-information.csv

 .. _workflow-association-initiation: